Wiiiyaah/1DV610_L3/README.md

 ## TO-DO

 - Comment methods and clarify some rows
-- Change to clearer names of variables and methods
-- Refactor classes
-- Break out as much as possible in index.php
 - Add installation and running instructions
 - Add the manual test cases
 - Indentation